decargroup/pymlg/docs/source/index.rst

-.. pylie documentation master file, created by sphinx-quickstart on Mon Aug 22 21:49:01 2022.
+.. pymlg documentation master file, created by sphinx-quickstart on Mon Aug 22 21:49:01 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PYLIE
+pymlg
 =================================

 An instantiation-free python library for common matrix Lie group operations.
 Functions in this repo operate entirely on numpy arrays, with the intention of minimizing overhead and keeping the implementation as simple as possible.